DanielVajnagi/project_management_api/README.md

-Below is an example README file that documents all of the features of your application:

----

 # Project Manager API

 This Rails API application allows authenticated users to manage their projects and tasks.
 Projects are owned by users, and each project can have multiple tasks.
 Tasks support filtering by status.